Kivike/nlp-project/correlation_analysis.md

     Returns:

         {int} -- Value describing the result and it's significance.
-0 means that null hypothesis can't be rejected (values aren't normally distributed).
-1 - 3 means that values are normally distributed, and higher value means higher statistical significance.
+0 means that null hypothesis can't be rejected (values are normally distributed).
+1 - 3 means that values aren't normally distributed, and higher value means higher statistical significance.
     """
     # p = 2-sided chi squared probability for the hypothesis test
     k2, p = normaltest(data[variable])
+    # Null hypothesis: variable is normally distributed
     # if p < 0.05, null hypothesis can be rejected and the result is statistically almost significant
     # if p < 0.01, -||- and the result is statistically significant
     # if p < 0.001, -||- and the result is statistically extremely significant